Designing networks

 return min([self.get_weight(agent1), self.get_weight(agent2)])

-Note that we use the method location.get_weight() to access the weight between the agent and the location.
+Note that we use the method location.get_weight() to access the weight between the actor and the location.

-So far, we are able to connect agents who share a certain attribut value.
-But what if we want to explicitly connect agents who have different values on a certain attribute?
-One solution could be to simply give those agents we want to be in the same location the same value on a certain attribute and then define a location class that brings together these agents.
+So far, we are able to connect actors who share a certain attribut value.
+But what if we want to explicitly connect actors who have different values on a certain attribute?
+One solution could be to simply give those actors we want to be in the same location the same value on a certain attribute and then define a location class that brings together these actors.
 Besides this, Pop2net offers two more convinient solutions.

 The quick way: bridge()

-With the bridge() method, we can quickly connect agents that have different values on an attribute.
-The bridge() method instructs the creator to create location instances that only connect agents with different values for an attribute (or more precisely: location instances that connect agents for which bridge() has returned different values).
+With the bridge() method, we can quickly connect actors that have different values on an attribute.
+The bridge() method instructs the creator to create location instances that only connect actors with different values for an attribute (or more precisely: location instances that connect actors for which bridge() has returned different values).
 That sounds complicated.
 Let’s look at an example.

 [37]: